 How do I prepare for my first visit?

-For your convenience, we have included our intake forms on our Forms page for you to print and fill out before your first visit.
-Please bring your paperwork filled out and any other pertinent information to your condition, such as a list of current medications/supplements, report of findings, BBT charts, etc. If you are not able to fill out your paperwork ahead of time, you will need to arrive 15 minutes prior to your appointment to fill out the relevant paperwork in our office.
-Please note that you will need Adobe Acrobat Reader to open the file.
-You can download the latest version here.
+For your convenience, we have included our intake forms on our New Patients page for you to print and fill out before your first visit.
+Please bring your paperwork filled out and any other pertinent information to your condition, such as a list of current medications/supplements, report of findings, BBT charts, etc. If you are not able to fill out your paperwork ahead of time, you will need to arrive 30 minutes prior to your appointment to fill out the relevant paperwork in our office.

 If you are receiving acupuncture, please wear loose fitting clothes so that the acupuncturist can get to specific acupuncture points.
 We have sheets and towels which can be draped over you if we are unable to reach certain acupuncture points.